-At PostHog, we view diversity as a tactic, like paying people towards the top of the market, or communicating company goals to set context for our team.
+At PostHog, we view diversity as a tactic, like generous and transparent compensation, or communicating company goals to set context for our team.
 There is plenty of research into the link between highly diverse teams and increased performance and innovation.